 Mentors must be able to demonstrate that they are able to commit to a minimum number of hours per week of service to the program.
-At least one mentor in each group should have experience with group facilitation and will be designated as the team leader.
+One mentor in each group would be designated as the team leader and would have at least one year of experience with group facilitation.
 Ideal mentors would have experience using cognitive behavioral therapies, motivational interviewing and/or positive youth development, although training for mentors will be provided.

 Outreach to qualified neighborhood residents must be part of a recruitment plan for hiring mentors.
-In addition, outreach to qualified, recently laid-off DOP staff must be part of any recruitment plan.
+In addition, organizations would include outreach to recently laid-off Probation Officer Trainees for hiring full-time Project Coordinators as part of the recruitment plan if awarded.
+For example: Provide job vacancy notices to DOPs Human Resources Office for dissemination to laid-off agency employees who may be interested in applying for open positions.